TsinghuaC3I/AdsQA/README.md

 1. **Download Video URLs**:
    - Obtain the complete list of video URLs from [this link](insert_url_link_here)
    - The file contains URLs for both the training and test set videos
+   - If any videos are inaccessible or the URLs have expired, please feel free to open an issue or contact us directly via email.

 2. **Download Videos**:
    - Use our provided script `preprocess/download_videos.py` to download all videos
    - Example usage: